ppalmero22/Elk-Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:

-- Copy the _____ file to _____.
+- Copy the filebeat-playbook.yml file to /etc/ansible/roles.
-- Update the _____ file to include...
+- Update the filebeat-config.yml file to include the ELK server private IP in lines 1106 and 1806.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+- [ELK public IP] :5601/app/kibana